michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Against thee, thee only, have I sinned, and done this evil in thy sight: that thou mightest be justified when thou speakest, and be clear when thou judgest.

-5. Behold, I was shapen in iniquity; and in sin did my mother conceive me.conceive…: Heb. warm me
+5. Behold, I was shapen in iniquity; and in sin did my mother conceive me.

 6. Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom.